 \section{Notation}

-We use the same notation as in \cite{SKThesis}, which was based upon Huisken's \cite{GH2} and Athanassenas' \cite{MA1} notation in describing the $2$-dimensional axially symmetric hypersurface.
+We follow the notation used by the second author in \cite{SKThesis}, which agrees with the notation adopted by Huisken in \cite{GH2} and by Athanassenas in \cite{MA1}.
 Let $\rho_0:[a,b] \rightarrow \mathbb{R} $ be a smooth, positive function on the bounded interval $[a,b]$ with $\rho'_0(a) = \rho'_0(b)=0 $.
 Consider the $2$-dimensional hypersurface $M_0$ in $\mathbb{R}^{3} $ generated by rotating the graph of $\rho_0$ about the $x_1$-axis.
-We evolve $M_0$ along its mean curvature vector keeping its enclosed volume constant subject to Neumann boundary conditions at $x_1 = a$ and $x_1 = b$.
-Equivalently, we could consider the evolution of a periodic surface defined along the whole $x_1$ axis.
-By definition the evolution preserves axial symmetry.
-The position vector $\mathbf{x}$ of the hypersurface satisfies the evolution equation
+We evolve $M_0$ along its mean curvature vector while preserving the enclosed volume subject to Neumann boundary conditions at $x_1 = a$ and $x_1 = b$.
+Equivalently, we can consider the evolution of a periodic surface defined on the entire $x_1$ axis.
+By definition the evolution preserves axial symmetry.\\